-Today, the European multinational aerospace corporation, Airbus has emphasized its goal by building the world’s first zero-emission commercial airplane by 2035 relies heavily on hydrogen.
+Today, the European multinational aerospace corporation, Airbus, has emphasized its goal of building the world’s first zero-emission commercial airplane by 2035, relying heavily on hydrogen.

 This will necessitate a new strategy to fuel storage.
 Airbus is currently developing cutting-edge liquid hydrogen tanks to help usher in a new era of environmentally-friendly flight.

-One of the most promising solutions for reducing aviation’s climate effect is hydrogen.
+Hydrogen is one of the most promising solutions for reducing aviation’s climate effect.
 It emits no CO2 when it is produced using renewable energy sources.
 It provides roughly three times the energy per unit mass of ordinary jet fuel and more than 100 times the energy per unit mass of lithium-ion batteries.

 However, storing hydrogen on an aircraft presents a number of difficulties.
-Hydrogen may have more energy per unit of mass than kerosene, but it has less energy per unit of volume.
+Hydrogen may have more energy per unit of mass than kerosene but less energy per unit of volume.

 To obtain the same amount of energy as one liter of kerosene fuel at normal atmospheric pressure and ambient temperature, approximately 3,000 liters of gaseous hydrogen would be required.